HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 Another mechanism to initiate a Backward Transfer is the *Ceased Sidechain Withdrawal* (CSW).
 When a sidechain fails to submit a Withdrawal Certificate within its submit period it becomes inactive and no further Withdrawal Certificates will be accepted.

 A Ceased Sidechain Withdrawal is similar to a Backward Transfer Request, in that it is a transaction submitted on the mainchain, triggering an event affecting the sidechain.
 It differs from a BTR, in that it performs a direct payment.
-A Backward Transfer Request tells the sidechain notes to trigger a Backward Transfer.
+A Backward Transfer Request tells the sidechain nodes to trigger a Backward Transfer.
 A Ceased Sidechain Withdrawal, on the other hand, makes a direct payment to the submitter.

 A CSW has the exact same structure as a BTR from a data perspective.
 But since Withdrawal Certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
 The proof-system interface for Ceased Sidechain Withdrawals works just like the SNARK interface for Backward Transfer Requests: the *proofdata* specifies which sidechain-UTXOs are consumed and the *proof* comprises the authorization to spend them.

 In Zendoo, sidechains don't need to support Ceased Sidechain Withdrawals and Backward Transfer Requests.
-They are an option the mainchain supports and each sidechain development team is free to implement.
+They are an option the mainchain supports and that each sidechain development team is free to implement.

 ### Handling incoming Backward Transfers on the Mainchain

-Once all Backward Transfers of a Withdrawal Epoch are submitted, either through regular Backward Transfers on the sidechain, or BTRs/CSWs on the mainchain, they are broadcast to the mainchain in a Withdrawal Certificate together with a SNARK proof.
+Once all Backward Transfers of a Withdrawal Epoch are submitted, either through regular Backward Transfers on the sidechain, or BTRs/CSWs on the mainchain, they are broadcasted to the mainchain in a Withdrawal Certificate together with a SNARK proof.
 Now, this data needs to be verified by the mainchain.

 First, mainchain nodes will check if the *ledgerId* refers to a currently active sidechain.
 Next, the *epochId* must be a valid Withdrawal Epoch number for the given sidechain.
 Lastly, the proof must be a valid SNARK proof and evaluate to true, using the verification key submitted at the time of sidechain deployment.
 If the SNARK proof and public parameters are valid, then the Withdrawal Certificate gets included and processed in the mainchain.